gridscale/terraform-provider-gridscale/website/docs/r/server.html.md

 * `auto_recovery` - (Optional) If the server should be auto-started in case of a failure (default=true).

-* `hardware_profile` - (Optional, ForceNew) The hardware profile of the Server.
-Options are default, legacy, nested, cisco_csr, sophos_utm, f5_bigip and q35 at the moment of writing.
-When `hardware_profile` is not set, the hard profile is set to "q35".
+* `hardware_profile` - (Optional, ForceNew) The hardware profile of the server.
+Possible values are q35, default, legacy, nested, cisco_csr, sophos_utm, and f5_bigip.
+When not set, the profile used for the server is 'q35' which is almost always what you want.
+A change necessitates the re-creation of the resource.

 * `ipv4` - (Optional) The UUID of the IPv4 address of the server. (***NOTE: The server will NOT automatically be connected to the public network; to give it access to the internet, please add server to the public network.)